 “I have always wanted to come to Goshen College ever since I took a tour of the campus when I was in high school!
 Scholarships and donors have been so helpful in continuing my education.
 As a commuter student, at first I felt out of place, but the professors and the environment are welcoming and I joined clubs like Black Student Union.
 I’m also the co-editor of the Record where I enjoy learning and hearing about diverse voices.
 I’m going to London for May term, which is my second time out of the US.”

-Meet Anna Smucker ’22, a graphic design major from Goshen.
+Meet Katy Columna ’26, a graphic design major with a marketing minor from Elkhart.

 Meet Alex Neufeld ’24, a biology major and Spanish minor from Harrisonburg, Virginia.